Cleveland Shale: Pyrite basal boundary

 There is a sharp and clear distinction between the Cleveland Shale and underlying Chagrin Shale.
 At the very bottom of the Cleveland Shale there is a thin, discontinuous layer of pyrite.
 This pyrite layer is discontinuous because after this rock was laid down, it was eroded.
 The erosion increases as one moves south along the valley of the Cuyahoga River and east to the Grand River.
 Portions of the pyrite layer, known as Skinner's Run Bed, contain fragments of petrified wood and fossilized fish bones worn smooth by the action of water.
 Above the pyrite layer, a limestone layer is found in west-central (but not eastern) Ohio.

 The remainder of the Cleveland Shale generally consists of a relatively hard, organic rich oil shale.
 It has both an upper and lower part.

 Lower part

 A clay shale, described as bluish or bluish-gray and as olive-black to brownish-black, forms the lower part.
 The lower part can be anywhere from a few inches to several feet in thickness.
 This layer is sometimes referred to as the Olmstead shale.
 This layer has been dated to between 362.6 and 361.0 million years old based on conodont biozones (Bispathodus aculeatus aculeatus to Bispathodus ultimus ultimus zones).
 Thin beds of gray or brown siltstone, lumps of pyrite, and layers of silica-heavy limestone with cone-in-cone structures are found in the lower part.
 In eastern Ohio, thin gray veins ("stringers") of siltstone appear.
-In western Ohio, the Cleveland Shale appears to interbed with the Chagrin Shale below it, erasing the clear boundary between the two rock formations.
+In western Ohio, the Cleveland Shale appears to interbed with the Chagrin Shale below it, erasing the clear boundary between the two rock units.